THANKS TO EVERYONE who participated in

 *The Global Summit™ (TGS) is an initiative of Empowerment WORKS, Inc. – a global sustainability think-tank in action registered 501c3 in the USA.
 Any and all event proceeds benefit locally-led sustainable community development initiatives and capacity building education.

-Harnessing the passion of the arts with hands-on workshops and next generation technology, our fifth biennial Social, Economic, & Environmental Forum promises to be our most significant yet.
+Harnessing the passion of the arts with hands-on workshops and next generation technology, our fifth biennial Social, Economic, & Environmental Forum was our most significant yet.

 WHAT ARE WE PLAYING HARDER FOR?